2i2c-org/docs/community-lead/billing/create-billing-account.md

 6. Click 'Save'.
 This sends 2i2c staff an invitation to your project.

 The 2i2c team will confirm once they've accepted the invitation and can proceed with setup.

+### Amazon Web Services

+We haven't written 2i2c-specific instructions for AWS yet.
+Start with the AWS documentation to [create an account](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) and [grant IAM access](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html), then [contact 2i2c support](../../support.md) for the access our engineers need.

+### Microsoft Azure

+We haven't written 2i2c-specific instructions for Azure yet.
+Start with the Azure documentation to [create a subscription](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription) and [assign roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal), then [contact 2i2c support](../../support.md) for the access our engineers need.

+### JetStream2 and CloudBank

+Public providers like [JetStream2](https://docs.jetstream-cloud.org/getting-started/overview/) and [CloudBank](https://www.cloudbank.org/) grant access through allocations and grants rather than a billing account you create yourself.
+They also restrict access to certain kinds of users and communities, so you'll need to double-check if you fit within their target user first.
+Their processes vary, so [contact 2i2c support](../../support.md) and we'll advise on the right setup if you think you might be a good fit.